 Just a short distance from the castle, you’ll find the National Wallace Monument, dedicated to the legendary Scottish hero, William Wallace.
 Climb the monument’s 246 steps to reach the top and enjoy panoramic views of Stirling and the Ochil Hills.

-READ MORE: Top 10 Best Places to Visit in Georgia
+READ MORE: Top Places to Visit in Bulgaria

 For those interested in the history of the Jacobites, a visit to the Battle of Bannockburn Visitor Centre is a must.
 Learn about the famous battle between the Scots, led by Robert the Bruce, and the English army of King Edward II.